 DNF (Dandified YUM) is the latest package manager for Red Hat-based systems like RHEL, Fedora, and CentOS.
-It is built on top of the yum package manager.
+It is built on top of the Yum package manager.
 It enhances package management in Linux/Unix systems with its advanced features, making installation, dependency resolution, version control, and package uninstallation easier.
-In this comprehensive guide, using the DNF package manager I will delve into a fundamental aspect of package management: make a list of installed packages using the command line interface (CLI) in the Red Hat-based system.
+In this comprehensive guide, using the DNF package manager I will delve into a fundamental aspect of package management to make a list of installed packages using the command line interface (CLI) in the Red Hat-based system.

 [Distro Used Throughout the Tutorial: RHEL 9.2]